How to Create and Maintain Technical Documentation for Small to Complex Projects

 Documenting these topics isn’t essential, but they add a lot of value, especially for larger and more complex projects.
 They can speed up day-to-day development operations, and cover some of the trickier policy and process aspects related to things like data handling.
 Consider covering the following:

-- Coding Style Guide: Document your standards for naming conventions, file structure and code organization, linter settings, and general style rules pertaining to things like braces and indentation.
+Document your standards for naming conventions, file structure and code organization, linter settings, and general style rules pertaining to things like braces and indentation.
 Taking the time to formalize this adds a lot of value and leads to developers producing clean and consistent code, which speeds up the code review process, resulting in fewer bounced-back tasks.
-Basing your guide off of and referencing an existing standard like PHP’s PSR can make this type of documentation quick and painless to produce.
+Basing your guide on and referencing an existing standard like PHP’s PSR can make this type of documentation quick and painless to produce.

 What to Consider for More Complex and Mature Projects

-- Supporting Diagrams: Creating visual documentation like ER Diagrams and flow charts to help clarify how your application works at a core level and how its different models relate to each other.
+Creating visual documentation like ER Diagrams and flow charts to help clarify how your application works at a core level and how its different models relate.
 This can be especially useful in complex applications while also helping bring new developers up to speed quickly.

-- Security Primer: Cover core concepts like SQL Injection, XSS, CSRF, and other common threats relevant to your project.
+Cover core concepts like SQL Injection, XSS, CSRF, and other common threats relevant to your project.
 Cite the OWASP Top Ten and tie in any information relating to mitigations and security processes that you may have in place.
-Also include how you’re handling access control for infrastructure such as the use of whitelisting and things like SSH and cloud hosting keys.
+Also, include how you’re handling access control for infrastructure such as the use of whitelisting and things like SSH and cloud hosting keys.

-- Technology-specific documentation tools: such as Autodocs to generate documentation from code or API documentation tools like Swagger.
+Tools like Autodocs generate documentation from code or API documentation tools like Swagger.

-- Enterprise tools: for large organizations, something like Atlassian’s Confluence may be useful, especially if you have diverse content or a need for advanced permission controls and collaboration functionality.
+For large organizations, something like Atlassian’s Confluence may be helpful, especially if you have diverse content or a need for advanced permission controls and collaboration functionality.

 Start with something that meets your needs and refine your process as you go.
 Break files out once they start getting too long or cover too many topics, and go from there.